PWC Layout

 Knockout Stage Seeds

-Over the course of the group stages, the teams will be fighting for their opportunity to progress into the knockout stage.
-In the respective spreadsheets, players will be able to locate both the “Overall Standings” table, as well as the “Group Standings” table.
-Seed (or place) is assigned to each team based on their rank in the Overall Standings at the end of the group stages.
-Seeds will then face off against each other, with the assignment order matching up the teams with the best records against teams with the worse records.
+Seed (or placement) is assigned to each team based on their rank in the Qualifier Standings at the end of the group stages.
+Teams will then face off against each other, with the assignment order matching up the teams with the better records against teams with the worse records.

 Example: